The 5+ Club Supported Site

 - We find that many qualified students who are interested in the LA program can't participate because of scheduling conflicts, limiting the program's reach, making it even more essential that we provide alternate opportunities for those who are interested.

 - LAs were interested in implementing reform teaching techniques in their recitations and lab sections, but were often limited by time constraints, the large amount of topics covered, and the attitude of the cooperating professor.

 - Although the TIR was often successful in arranging supportive mentor teachers (versed in Physics Education Research) for interns and student teachers, the process of getting placements with local districts and the Teacher's College is rampant with red tape.

 - We will need to expand and foster relationships with local schools in order to provide placements for future teachers enrolled in PHY 118 and the new BS program, paying attention to logistical details such as flexible scheduling for busy undergraduates and public transportation availability.

-- PHY 118 Explorations in Science Teaching (see Course Reform) has been approved by the Physics Department and the College of Liberal Arts and Sciences, and will be offered starting in fall 2013.
+- PHY 118 Explorations in Science Teaching (see Course Reform) was approved in spring 2013 and was first offered in fall 2013, with 16 students enrolled.

-- The Physics Department has officially hired a former leader of the Berkeley Compass program, approximately half of whose time will be dedicated to implementing a program similar to Compass at ASU.
+- In July 2013, the Physics Department hired a former leader of the Berkeley Compass program, approximately half of whose time has been dedicated to implementing a program similar to Compass at ASU called Sundial.